Healthy food swaps for the festive season

 “Try having some Greek yoghurt with fruit and nuts before the party.
 It will help protect your gut against the alcohol, but also means you won’t arrive starving,” suggests Shelley.

-Swap it: Choose canapés that incorporate veg or fruit, like beetroot with feta, and avoid anything deep fried, wrapped in pastry, or covered in sauce.
+Swap it: Choose canapés that incorporate veg or fruit, like beetroot with feta, and avoid anything deep fried, wrapped in pastry or covered in sauce.
+Prosecco is a lower-kilojoule alternative to Champagne and wine.

 Family get-together

-If you’re making fairy bread for the little ones, Shelley recommends a high-fibre bread like Wonder White, which contains resistance starch that supports gut health.
-Swap out chips for air-popped popcorn, and if pizza is a favourite, make the dough yourself using Greek yoghurt and flour or cauliflower base recipes you can find online.
+If you're making fairy bread for the little ones, Shelley recommends a high-fibre bread like Wonder White, which contains resistant starch that supports gut health.
+Swap out chips for air-popped popcorn, and if pizza is a favourite, make the dough yourself using Greek yoghurt and flour or cauliflower-based recipes you can find online.

-Swap it: Trade store-bought sausage rolls and creamy dips for home-made veggie rolls encased in low-fat puff pastry and some mashed avocado with garlic and pepper.
+Swap it: Trade store-bought sausage rolls and creamy dips for home-made vegie rolls encased in low-fat puff pastry and some mashed avocado with garlic and pepper.

 If you’re out and about more often this festive season, you could end up drinking more than usual.
 Follow these simple tips to cut back on the booze:

-- At the bar ask for a small glass of wine or beer over the larger size, which is more than 1 standard drink.
+• At the bar ask for a small glass of wine or beer over the larger size, which is more than one standard drink.

-- Volunteer to be designated driver occasionally so you can maintain the recommended 2 days a week booze-free.
+• Volunteer to be designated driver occasionally so you can maintain the recommended two days a week booze-free.

-5 simple tips for staying healthy in the holidays
+5 tips for staying healthy in the holidays

 Related articles